 The good news is that unlike the shop-bought stuff which even when marketed as a wholesome option is generally full of refined sugar and unpronounceable ingredients, home-baked granola can be healthy.

-This recipe keeps it simple with a classic combo of fibre-rich rolled oats, protein-dense toasted nuts for good fats, and antioxidant-packed dried fruit.
-Coconut oil lends a distinctive flavour and addictive crunch while maple syrup provides plant-powered natural sweetness.
-All in all it’s a perfectly balanced, dangerously addictive bowl of crack.
+This recipe keeps it simple with a classic combo of fibre-rich rolled oats, protein-dense toasted nuts, and antioxidant-packed dried fruit.
+Coconut oil imparts distinctive flavour and addictive crunch, while maple syrup provides plant-powered natural sweetness.
+All in all it’s a perfectly balanced, dangerously edible breakfast (/lunch/dinner) of dreams.

-In addition to tucking in vagrant-style minus cutlery – my preferred method – may I suggest some more civilised and palate-pleasing uses for your granola…
+In addition to animalistically hand-scooping it into one’s mouth – my preferred method – may I suggest some more civilised and palate-pleasing uses for your granola…

 – Top with seasonal fresh fruit and a dollop of coconut yogurt.

-– Grate a little dark chocolate into your granola bowl and pour over your milk of choice, which will turn chocolatey for a grown-up nod to coco pops.
+– Grate a little dark chocolate into your granola bowl and pour over your milk of choice, which will turn chocolatey – cocoa pops for grown-ups.

 – Team with baked apple slices and your favourite ice-cream for a quick crumble-style dessert.